BardisRenos/Simple-Rest-Api/README.md

 ### Adding the Controller layer

 In order to have an entry point of the URL.
 It is needed to have a REST Controller class.
-In the case I develop and URL of `http://localhost:8081/api/v1/` then main path
+In the case I develop and URL of `http://localhost:8081/api/v1/` then main path.

 ```java
     @RestController